While Christmas may be considered an over-commercialised affair, the Swiss hold true to their roots.

 In December, the cobblestones, the temple and the castle around Pestalozzi Square in Yverdon-les-Bains will be aglitter with the lights of the city’s dazzling Christmas market filled with winter delights.
 Charming chalets and stalls set up around the by now traditional Christmas tree and also in the cellars of the medieval castle propose ceramics, handcrafted jewellery, mulled wine, regional beer and other terroir products.
 To view a map and opening times click here.

-For the 22nd time 150 stands will fill Zurich’s main station.
+For more than a quarter of a century over 100 stands will fill Zurich’s main station.
 The display includes a towering Christmas tree with crystal decorations.
 The Zurich Christkindlimarkt has been held in the historic main hall of Zurich’s main station since 1994.
 The main hall was built in 1871 based on plans by the architect Jakob Friedrich Wanner.
 What started with roughly a dozen market stells has now become one of the largest indoor Christmas markets in Europe.
 A Christmas tree decorated with thousands of crystal ornaments was first added in 1998.
-The Emmentaler Stöckli has been a guest here since 2004.

 Address: Ground floor of the main hall, Zurich main station, Museumstrasse 1, 8001 Zurich